allanchen1971/AzureCertification/PNP_Xcare_APPC3154/README.md

 <a name="BuildRunSample"></a>
 # Step 4: Build and Run the sample

--   Download the [HTTPS://GITHUB.COM/ALLANCHEN1971/AZURECERTIFICATION/TREE/MASTER/PNP_XCARE_APPC3154) and the sample programs and save them to your local repository.
+-   Download the [Xcare SDK](https://github.com/allanchen1971/AzureCertification/tree/master/PNP_Xcare_APPC3154) and the sample programs and save them to your local repository.
 -   Start a new instance of Visual Studio 2019.
 -   Open the **xcarePNP.csproj** solution in your local copy of the repository.
 -   In **Solution Explorer**, right-click and choose **Build** for build this project.